niiicolai/med3-miniproject-client/README.md

 # med3-miniproject-client

-This repository contains the code for the client for the mini-project. <br/>
+This repository contains the code for the client for the mini-project.
+The goal of this specific mini-project is to build a real-time server supporting 3+ clients that can communicate with each other.
+The client should be able to create, join, find, and close a lobby.
+A lobby represents a broadcast room for a specific group of clients, and a client may therefore only be able to communicate with other clients in the same lobby. <br/>

 Use the links below to read information about the server or the client for this project.

 ---